Great Stella Manual

 Polyhedron Information

-There is a special window for displaying information about the current polyhedron.
-There are three ways to open or close it: via the "View->Model Info" menu item; via the equivalent toolbar button on the options toolbar; or by simply hitting "i" on the keyboard.
+The Info window is a special window for displaying information about the current polyhedron.
+There are three ways to open or close it: via the "View→Model Info" menu item; via the equivalent button on the options toolbar; or by simply hitting "i" on the keyboard.

 Information includes number of faces, vertices and edges, number of edges that must be cut/folded/glued to make the model, alternative names for the model (if any) and lots of other info.
 It is presented in a tree structure, where collections of similar data are grouped together.
 A small "+" or "-" sign beside each item may be clicked with the mouse, allowing each section to be expanded to show all the data in that group, or collapsed to hide the data.
 Which groups are expanded or collapsed is remembered between sessions, so the data presented will always be the data of most interest to you.

 You can Right-click on information that may be edited to edit that item.
-Most items can't be edited, but ones that can include the model's name, the dual's name, comments about the model, the radius, and the volume.
+Most items can't be edited, but ones that can include the model's name, the dual's name, comments about the model, internet link associated with the model, radius, surface area and volume.

-Open the face types or vertex types sections to see a list of these types.
-You can Left-click on a type to select a face or vertex of that type in the main view.
-Similarly, when a face or vertex is selected another way, the matching entry in the Info window will be highlighted.
+Expand the face, edge or vertex counts to see a list of face, edge or vertex types.
+You can Left-click on a type to select a face, edge or vertex of that type in the main view.
+Similarly, when a face, edge or vertex is selected another way, the matching entry in the Info window will be highlighted.

 This window starts off docked to the right hand side of the main window, but like the toolbars, it may be dragged to dock elsewhere in the main window, or dragged away into a free-floating window of its own.
 The position is remembered between sessions.